chunhui-shi/CarND-Advanced-Lane-Lines/writeup.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

+![Warped results][imgwarp]

+#### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.

+I used a combination of color and gradient thresholds to generate a binary image.
+After multiple experiments I fixed to use several converted results combining together which seems the best solution to reduce the noise while preserve the shape of lanes as much as possible.

 ![Binary Form][imgbin]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-With the binary results, now search the picture to find the two lanes and ccompute the continuous line from the binary images.
+With the binary results, now search the image to find the two lanes and compute the continuous lines using second order poly fit from the binary images.
-1, separate the
-1, start from the middle of picture, and search from the middle point to find first left spike Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]
+1, Separate the searching slots to 10 windows.
+Calculate the mean value of non-zero points to recenter next window.

+2, The points in the windows will be used to find the best second order polynomial to fit the two lane lines

+3, The first time I tried with directly using the fits computed from current images, if there is no fit, the lane won't be drawed green.
+The second try was to keep one fit computed, if there is no fit found in current image, we assumed the saved fit still apply (in method drawLane2).
+The third try(in method drawLane3) was to save up to 5-8 fits and use the average of these fits as best fit no matter whether current fit was found or not.
+By this way we could get a more stablized lane drawed on video images.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:

-![alt text][image6]
+The real distance is a multiply to the pixel distance on image.
+Using the multiply provided at the class.
+When the second order polynomial is computed, for this one: y = Ax^2 + Bx + C, we compute the radius using this formula:
+![Radius Formula][imgformula]

 ---